Skip to main content

 Image

 * The suggested price is comprised of RRP less the applicable solar incentive and excluding installation.
-Solar incentive value applies to 181L system in Zone 3.
+Solar incentive value applies to 272MLV system in Zone 3.

-^ Energy savings of up to 60% shown is based on Australian Government approved TRNSYS simulation modelling of a Solahart 181L and using a small load in Zone 3 and apply when replacing an electric water heater.
+^ Energy savings of up to 65% shown are based on Australian Government approved TRNSYS simulation modelling of a Solahart 272MLV and using a medium load in Zone 3 and apply when replacing an electric water heater.
 Any savings will vary depending upon your location, type of Solahart system installed, orientation and inclination of the solar collectors, type of water heater being replaced, hot water consumption and fuel tariff.
-Maximum financial savings off your hot water bill are achievable when replacing an electric water heater on continuous tariff.
+Maximum financial savings off your hot water bill are achievable when replacing an electric water heater on continuous tariff..